 Amanda Tapping (Dr. Jaeger in episode 1.7) will direct the final two episodes of VAN HELSING‘s first season.
 The show is set in a world dominated and controlled by vampires, and Van (Vanessa Helsing, played by Kelly Overton) is the last hope for the survival of humans.
 She has unique blood that makes her immune to vampires, and her blood also gives her the ability to turn a vampire human.
 Created by Neil LaBute, and filmed in Vancouver, the series will premiere on SyFy (US) on 22 September.

 Paloma Nuñez (‘female Westerlyn’ in episode 1.10) will be Reyanne, the married suburbanite best friend of Krista, in the romantic comedy MASTERS OF ROMANCE, currently being filmed in Oshawa, Ontario.
 Krista has run into her high school sweetheart twenty-five years after graduation.
 Fate might be giving Krista and Alex one more chance to get it right, but Alex is a property developer with a son from a previous marriage, and Krista is a travel writer and has plans to leave for New York the following day.
 MASTERS OF ROMANCE should be released in Canada on 1 May 2017.
 Nuñez is also Penelope in episode eight of the CBC series NEWBORN MOMS.
-All nine episodes of the show’s first season aired on ABC on 13 July, and can now be streamed on the ABC website.
+All nine episodes of the show’s first season can be streamed on the ABC website.